ematvey/pybacktest/README.md

 Compact framework for backtesting trading strategies.

 ## Installation
-Simply clone and import root folder.
+Simply clone and import modules as you need them.
+To get a sense of things study test stripts in root folder.
+Setup via distutils will be added later.

 ## Features of this version
- * Ready-to-use one-asset backtesting
+ * Ready-to-use one-asset backtesting and optimizing
  * Not too hard to implement multi-asset backtesting
  * Full Equity calculation calculation with various performance statistics such as PF, Sharpe, Sortino, MC maximum drawdown estimate, etc
   * Export equity curve into pandas